example42/example42.github.io/_posts/2017-10-30-puppet_development_ide.md

 #### Eclipse

 The most common used IDE is [Eclipse](https://en.wikipedia.org/wiki/Eclipse_(software)).
-It is well known especially for Java development and has a huge set of extensions to be also useful on any other programming language.
+It is developed in Java and has a huge set of extensions to be also useful on any other programming language.
+Puppet support is possible by installing many different extensions.
+Mostly you will find "Geppetto".

 #### Geppetto

 Based on Eclipse the [Geppetto](https://github.com/puppetlabs/geppetto/wiki) IDE was put together.
+One can either install Eclipse and add the Geppetto extensions or one can directly download a bundled version.
 But Geppetto lacks all the new, modern Puppet features like lambdas, data types and tasks.

 #### RubyMine